Mass Shooting Resources for Mayors and Other Civic Leaders

 Leadership When It Matters Most

 When a mass shooting takes place, it falls on our nation’s civic leaders to respond.
-UnitedOnGuns interviewed mayors, city managers, and other officials from eight cities that responded to a mass shooting to understand their role.
-(The case briefs for these cities are provided below.)
-Informed by the experience of these courageous leaders, we created non-partisan resources to help civic leaders prepare for, respond to, and help their communities recover from a mass shooting.
+To understand their role, we interviewed mayors, city managers, first responders, and other officials who have responded to a mass shooting.
+(See links to case briefs below.)
+Informed by their harrowing experience, we created non-partisan resources to help civic leaders prepare for, respond to, and help their communities recover from, a mass shooting.

 Our Resources